Aydinhamedi/Python-CLI-template/README.md

 ## Usage

-After installation, you can run the CLI application with the `CLI.cmd`
+After installation, you can run the CLI application with the `CLI.cmd` and customize the CLI with `Data\CLI_main.py` file

 This will start the CLI application where you can use the available commands.

 ## License